skeeto/illume/README.md

 form of `!infill` only configures, and does not activate infill mode on its own.
 Put it in a profile.

-For example, if generate FIM completions on a remote Codestral running on llama.cpp, your Illume profile file might be something like:
+For example, to generate FIM completions on a remote DeepSeek model running on llama.cpp, your Illume profile file might be something like:

     !profile llama.cpp
-    !profile fim:mistral
+    !profile fim:deepseek
     !api http://myllama:8080/

 With `illume.vim`, do not type a no-argument `!infill` directive yourself.